 One study found that athletes who used this approach had a 32% increase in time to exhaustion!
 The extreme heat forces an increase in blood plasma levels which greatly improves an athlete’s thermoregulation abilities.
 Try it a few times per week and see if it helps you.

-One interesting product that I have not tested yet is the Healix Far Infrared Sauna Blanket.
-It’s $499 and would allow you to get a dry sauna-like solution at home.
-Be aware that the Healix does not have your head in a warm environment, so I’m not sure if this will have the same benefits.
+One interesting product that I have tested is the Healix Far Infrared Sauna Blanket.
+It’s $499 and allows you to get a dry sauna-like solution at home.
+It is a great solution to raise your core temperature to practice heat acclimation at home.

 3) Get a Sweat Test Done